 This primarily applies to having consistent, understandable and cost- effective design guidelines both for the water supply component (water provider) and the in-building system.
-It is important to stay as close to the national standard (NFPA 13D, Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes) as possible and avoid add-ons that would increase the cost and/or complexity of the system.
-If the design of the system in your jurisdiction is the same as other jurisdictions in your area you will reduce the level of resistance to any sprinkler proposal and eliminate another issue for those who will oppose a sprinkler mandate.
+It is important to stay as close to the national standard (NFPA 13D, Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes) as possible and avoid add-ons that would increase the cost and/or complexity of installation.
+If the design in your jurisdiction is the same as other jurisdictions in your area you will reduce the level of resistance to any sprinkler proposal and eliminate another issue for those who will oppose a sprinkler mandate.

-No matter what is going on with the economy, the cost to install and maintain a system will be the primary issue used by opponents.
-Do everything in your power to ensure that everything has been done to reduce the cost for installing and maintaining systems in your area.
-(The cost of installing sprinkler systems to the home builder averages $1.61 per sprinklered square foot.
-Sprinklered square feet is the total area of spaces with sprinklers.
-Source: "Home Fire Sprinkler Cost Assessment", Fire Protection Research Foundation.)
+No matter what is going on with the economy, the cost to install and maintain sprinklers will be the primary issue used by opponents.
+Do everything in your power to ensure that everything has been done to reduce the cost for installing and maintaining sprinklers in your area.
+(The cost of installing sprinklers averages $1.35 per sprinklered square foot.
+Sprinklered square feet is the total area of spaces with sprinklers.)

 Anticipate that this process may take a year or longer before you even begin the process of submitting your proposal to the City Council for consideration.
 Take your time and build support for this important issue.
 Be thorough and organized.
-Use the time to educate yourself, build a network of resources and use the considerable resources of the Washington Sprinkler Coalition (or comparable group).
+Use the time to educate yourself and build a network of supporters.
 Create an electronic file and load a binder with materials as you compile information and data so you can easily refer to it as needed in a meeting or educational session.

-The following is a summary of the residential sprinkler adoption process that was used in Kenmore, Washington.
+Summary of the sprinkler adoption process used in Kenmore, Washington

 - Be prepared and anticipate their needs and concerns

-- Propose a method of sprinkler water supply that addresses their concerns while minimizing the costs; single meter w/dual lines into house, multipurpose systems, etc.
+- Propose a method of sprinkler water supply that addresses their concerns while minimizing the costs; single meter with dual lines into house, multipurpose systems, etc.

-- Notify the local home builders association and schedule a meeting with their manager/president.
+- Notify the local homebuilder association and schedule a meeting with their manager/president.
 This issue can be very emotional and the discussion can become contentious.
-Stay calm and focused and be very careful about what you say, they will use it against you if they can.
+Stay calm and focused and be very careful about what you say, since they will use it against you if they can.